Iona Township, Todd County, Minnesota

 Iona Township is a township in Todd County, Minnesota, United States.
-The population was 416 at the 2000 census.
+The population was 416 at the 2000 census and was 504 at the time of the 2020 census.

-Iona Township was organized in 1881, and named after Iona, in Scotland.
+Iona Township was organized in 1881, and named after Iona an island in the Inner Hebrides in Scotland.
+The island of Iona is noted for its Hebridean sheep and high quality wool products.
+There is also an Iona township in Murray County, Minnesota.
+Iona in Todd County was originally called Odessa.
+There are six other Iona townships catalogued in Wikipedia, including in the States of Iowa, Michigan, and Kansas.
+The word Iona means Saint in Scottish Gaelic.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.2 sqmi, of which 36.0 sqmi is land and 0.2 sqmi (0.58%) is water.